lsa-mis/VOD_Security_Tracking/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A way to track resources or systems involving sensitive data.
-The ability to monitor, track and act on items that are in the scope of this project.
+Increase the ability to monitor, track and act on items that are in the scope of this project.
 System reports will be available to support the goal of providing a secure computing environment.